Benjamin Wedro, MD, FACEP, FAAEM

 Computerized tomography of the head

 Computerized tomography (CT scan) is able to detect bleeding, swelling, and some tumors within the skull and brain.
-It can also show evidence of previous stroke.
-With intravenous contrast injection, it may also be used to look at the arteries of the brain.
+It also can show evidence of a previous stroke.
+With intravenous contrast injection, (angiogram) it may also be used to look at the arteries of the brain for aneurysms.

 Magnetic resonance imaging (MRI) of the head

 MRI is able to better look at the anatomy of the brain and meninges (the layers that cover the brain and the spinal cord).
-While it is more precise, the time to perform the scan is significantly longer than for computerized tomography.
+It is more precise than computerized tomography.
 This type of scan is not available at all hospitals.
 Moreover, it takes much longer to perform, requires the patient to cooperate by holding still, and requires that the patient have no metal in their body (for example, a heart pacemaker or metal foreign objects in the eye).

 Cerebrospinal fluid, the fluid that surrounds the brain and spinal cord, can be obtained with a needle that is inserted into the spine in the lower back.
 Examination of the fluid looks for infection (such as meningitis due to bacteria, virus, fungus, or tuberculosis) or blood from hemorrhage.
 In almost all cases, computerized tomography is done prior to lumbar puncture to make certain there is no bleeding, swelling, or tumor within the brain.
 Pressure within the space can be measured when the lumbar puncture needle is inserted.
 Elevated pressures may make the diagnosis of idiopathic intracranial hypertension in combination with the appropriate history and physical examination.